twgenaux/tgenaux-ASTM-LIS/AstmMessageParsing/AstmMessageParsing.md

 tags: [LIS,ASTM,E1394,LIS02]
 ---

 Demonstrates generically extracting the contents of ASTM  E1394 messages.
 The contents can then be written directly to a database or can be converted to XML and json files.
-The code was designed to support round-tripping, such that a the extracted content can be used to recreate the original message.
+The code was designed to support round-tripping, such that the extracted content can be used to recreate the original message.